Lapin0t/ogs/README.md

 # An abstract, certified account of operational game semantics

-This development is a companion to the LICS'24 submission "An abstract, certified account of operational game semantics".
-It has been rendered anonymous for the purpose of submission.

 The main contribution of this library are:
 - an independent implementation of an indexed counterpart to the itree library with support for guarded and eventually guarded recursion
 - an abstract OGS model of an axiomatised language proven sound w.r.t. substitution equivalence